 ‘Snarcheology’ or ‘Snow Archeology’ is a fun exploration and imagination game for toddlers and young kids eager to do more in the snow than build Olaf or make snow angels.
 The premise is simple: You bury ‘fossils’ in the snow and then lead your kids on an archeological dig to unearth them.
+How many other activities for kids also double as Indiana Jones make-believe?

 My almost 3-year-old daughter inadvertently invented the game ⏤ or at least introduced it to me ⏤ by accidentally burying one of her snow shovels in our yard and then asking me to help find it.
 Not only was the shovel completely covered and almost undetectable, and thus took some time to even locate, but when we did, digging it up proved quite a thrill.
 It felt as if we had uncovered a historic discovery or hidden treasure, when really it was just a yellow plastic toy.
 Didn’t matter.
 By the next snowfall, I had taken the game to the next level.